LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 <div class="exercise-container">
 <button class="exercise-button" onclick="toggleExercise(this)">Hint</button>
 <div class="exercise-text">
-By definition of weak derivatives and the chain rule, we have the distributional equality
+By definition of weak derivatives and integration by parts, we have the distributional equality

 <div>